ku-sldg/copland-avm/README.md

 * Auto.v:  Automation scripts.
 Some generic, but most specific to this development
 * Helpers_VmSemantics.v:  Helper lemmas for proofs about the VM semantics
 * External_Facts.v:  Axioms and lemmas that capture the semantics of external CVM instances
-* VmSemantics.v:  Proofs about the Copland Virtual Machine implementation
+* VmSemantics.v:  Proofs about the Copland Virtual Machine implementation, linking it to the Copland reference semantics.

 ## Modifications to Original Copland spec/proofs